lacarthur/buisson/README.md

 # TODO

-- add more help messages in the program
-- highlight search string in fuzzyfinder results

 - add way to remove prerequisites when editing lesson
 - add way to remove lessons
 - add way to mark lessons as studied